brettz9/jhtml/README.md

 1. Adding null, boolean, and numbers (if not object keys) be within `<i>` visually distinguishes them from strings of the same value.
 Although this adds some verbosity, and it would technically be possible with CSS to overcome this need, without it, bare HTML would not allow distinguishment between primitive types.
 1. I did not require (or even allow) itemprop usage in this version, as it is unnecessarily cumbersome, and would also not be visible within WYSIWYG editors (and thus more prone to error).
+1. It should potentially be able to accommodate other JavaScript objects (e.g., `undefined`, function (via `toString()`, non-finite numbers, date objects, and regular expression objects ought to appear within &lt;i&gt; without ambiguity).

 # Usage